arwes/arwes/guidelines/purpose.md

 # Purpose

-Arwes intends to materialize futuristic science fiction concepts in a toolset you may use to create interfaces inspired by advanced technology, especially spatial, influenced by alien conceptions.
+Arwes intends to materialize futuristic science fiction and cyberpunk concepts in a toolset you may use to create user experiences inspired by advanced technology and alien engineering.

 Connected, augmented, and energized are the feelings sought in the experiences provided by projects built with Arwes, so Arwes interfaces are intensive and rich.